 This Student Handbook has been updated and organized to help you become familiar with the policies and procedures at St. Lawrence Academy.
 Please read through the book in its entirety.
-In September you will get a chance to sign the Parent Community Confirmation form found in your '1st day back' packages verifying your reading and understanding of our school Policies and Procedures.
 Be encouraged to read this handbook over with your child as well and keep it handy so that you may refer to it throughout the school year when questions arise.